blakeNaccarato/c-therm-tci/docs/pdf.md

 You should always cover the fragile sensor with the protective rubber cap when not in use, as shown in {numref}`00-06-capped`.
 ```

-Also, when using the ring stand to move the mass between tests, but be sure to move it to the side of the sensor, as shown in {numref}`00-16-safer`.
-Do not position the mass above the fragile sensor, as shown in {numref}`00-15-damage-will-occur`.
+Also, if you use the ring stand to move the mass between tests, be sure to swing the mass out to the side, as shown in {numref}`00-16-safer`.
+Do not suspend the mass above the fragile sensor, as shown in {numref}`00-15-damage-will-occur`.

 ```{figure} _static/tutorial/00-15-damage-will-occur.png
 :name: 00-15-damage-will-occur